This is my second go-around teaching Picture a Christmas

 where the kids (or I for Jr. primary) draw the nativity items on the board with colored chalk.

-To teach the song this year, I created a digital nativity set because, sadly, I don't own one!
+To teach the song this year, I created a digital nativity set because, sadly, I don’t own a physical Christmas Nativity set – sad, I know!
 That said, if you own an actual nativity set, please, go ahead and use it for this song.
-Since this song is so visual, it would be fun to create a live nativity as well!
+Since this song is so visual, it would be fun to create a live nativity with the primary kids as well!

-You can download the stable HERE.
-It prints on 4 pages so it will be large enough to fit the rest of the pieces.
-Then the rest of the nativity images can be downloaded HERE.
+You can download the stable and the rest of the nativity images using the access resource button at the bottom of this post.
+The stable prints on 4 pages so it will be large enough to fit the rest of the pieces.

 I printed mine on white card stock, cut them out, laminated, then attached sticky magnet tape I bought from Walmart to the backsides.
 Amazon sells it too: